Academic Experiential Learning

-Academic Experiential Learning includes a number of projects where the student incorporates a learning experience that takes place outside the classroom or outside the role of a typical undergraduate student.
+Academic Experiential Learning includes a number of activities where the student incorporates a learning experience that takes place outside the classroom or outside the role of a typical undergraduate student.

 Please note that for student-initiated research projects to count for the experiential learning requirement, they must follow at least three criteria: 1) the research cannot be a class assignment, 2) the research cannot be work for the thesis and 3) the research must be mentored by a faculty member.

-Last updated: 4/16/2018
+Last updated: 8/4/2020